abookyun/clean-install-your-mac-without-hesitation/README.md

   - An external drive with available space larger than your Mac for Time Machine and migrated data
   - An USB larger than 8GB for bootable disk
 - Backup
-  - Connect your iPhone to iTunes and Make a full backup with option `Encrypt iPhone backup`
   - Connect your Time Machine drive and run a full backup of your Mac
   - Softwares
     - [ ] Install [Homebrew](https://brew.sh) with `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`